PIH/openmrs-distro-pihemr/README.md

 * Telegram for project-specific group chats (https://telegram.org/)

-Please install Telegram on your development machine and then ask an existing developer to invite you to the appropriate groups
+Please install Telegram on your development machine and then ask an existing developer to invite you to the appropriate groups.

 * JIRA for managing project, bugs, sprints, etc: https://tickets.pih-emr.org/secure/Dashboard.jspa